 The first thing to consider when selecting the right cooler for your home is what kind of wine you prefer to drink—red or white.
 If you, like us, opt for both depending on your meal, then consider a dual-zone cooler.

 “Some fridges only hold one temperature, and some can hold two.
-If wine has a regular place on your dinner table, what’s in your fridge will almost certainly fluctuate,” said Jordan Nova, assistant director of food and beverage at Waldorf Astoria Beverly Hills, who was until recently the head sommelier there.
+If wine has a regular place on your dinner table, what’s in your fridge will almost certainly fluctuate,” said Jordan Nova, assistant director of food and beverage at Waldorf Astoria Beverly Hills, an American Express Fine Hotels & Resorts, who was until recently the head sommelier there.
 “Even if you predominantly drink red wine, the flexibility to have the temperature for one area set to 59-degrees for red and another at 43-degrees for white/sparkling is almost essential.”

 Before committing to a model, Nova also suggests checking which way the door opens (left or right) and if the orientation doesn’t fit your home interior, contact the supplier.
 “Many vendors have two types of each fridge in inventory,” he said.

 Now peruse some of the best wine chillers that will keep your reds and whites in top condition for you to enjoy.